Product: Electrohome Archer EANOS300

 Musehelix Rating: 3 out of 5

 There are many briefcase record players on the market, the Crosley Cruiser is not the only option, but it’s certainly one of the most popular suitcase style record players.
 I decided to give my readers an alternative.
-I’ve chosen to review the Electrohome Archer EANOS300 because it has better ratings.
+I’ve chosen to review the Electrohome Archer EANOS300 with built-in speakers because it has better ratings.
 What caught my attention about this one is that it’s large enough to hold a 33 rpm record inside.
 This allows you to close the lid during playback.
 The Electrohome Archer is also one of the few portable record players that has an automatic arm return.
 There are, however, some downsides to consider, like the fact that there is no way to connect external speakers, so you are stuck with the sound produced by their small built-in speakers.

 If you are looking for an affordable record player, easy to use, easy to transport and easy to store, this player may be right for you.
 This is a good option for somebody who, from time to time, wants to play those old records sitting around and revive old memories.
 But young people can enjoy vinyl records too!
 Many young adults buy this player because is perfect for a small room or dorm, good option for college students.
 Nice piece of decoration for those who like vintage looking stuff.